 Media coverage helps bring my research to the general public.
 Citizens are integral to improve policymaking & implementation as: beneficiaries of good policies and victims of bad ones; taxpayers who help fund policies; and (in some countries) voters who can reward policymakers' success and punish their failure.

 I’m often asked for comment on issues related to Chinese politics, NGOs & civil society development, LGBT activism, gay & lesbian rights, transgender issues, public and sexual health.
-My work has been covered by media worldwide, including: BBC (Victoria Derbyshire, BBC News, BBC World Service, BBC Trending), CNN, Channel 4, Voice of America, Al Jazeera, Chicago Tribune, South China Morning Post, Christian Science Monitor, Dazed, The Guardian, US News & World Report, Quartz.
+My work has been covered by media outlets worldwide, including: BBC (Victoria Derbyshire, BBC News, BBC World Service, BBC Trending), CNN, Channel 4, Voice of America, Al Jazeera, Chicago Tribune, South China Morning Post, Christian Science Monitor, Dazed, The Guardian, US News & World Report, Quartz.

 As an internationally-recognised expert on LGBT rights, activism, social policy and cultural norms (especially as they relate to China), I’m experienced in providing expert testimony.
 Most of the my recent testimonies have been for LGBT-related immigration and asylum claims in the UK and US.
 I’ve also drawn upon my research on the compound effect of social policies, like family planning and eldercare, and cultural norms in China to give expert testimony in a wrongful death case; a mother successfully sued for the loss of future elder care support after her daughter was killed in an auto accident.